About Enki Education

 Perekin Hubner is a member of the Enki Core Faculty.
-She is now in her 6th year of teaching Enki Elementary Grades at the Applesong Cottage School in Colorado.
+She is now in her 13th year of teaching Enki Elementary Grades at the Applesong Cottage School in Colorado.
 In 2011, with over a decade of standardized teaching under her belt, Perekin (Perky) wished for a more holistic experience for her own children as they came of school age.
 Enlivened in the outdoors, Perky also longed for a program rich with nature-connection.
 She serendipitously met Applesong Home-school Cooperative, was introduced to Enki Education, and engaged in the Enki teacher training.
 She began to transform her way of living and learning with children.

 Perky’s most cherished teacher experience is being enveloped in a moment of wonder with her students, usually in the forest, by the river, or in the school garden.

 Perky has 3 children aged 12, 16, and 19.
 The two younger children were educated in Enki programs from kindergarten through Grade 6.